Boat-to-Door Living: Sarasota's Deepwater Canal Homes with Quick Gulf Access

 Here, buyers will find a mature landscape, a strong sense of community, unique architecture, and a deep appreciation for Sarasota's historic roots, combined with a love of life on the water.

-Boating Note: Indian Beach and Sapphire Shores offer north Bay boating access that is distinct from the south and central Bay communities.
-From this corridor, New Pass is the primary Gulf egress -- a direct northern route that keeps boaters away from downtown marina traffic.
+Indian Beach and Sapphire Shores offer north Bay boating access that is distinct from the south and central Bay communities.
+From this corridor, New Pass is the primary Gulf egress - a direct northern route that keeps boaters away from downtown marina traffic.
 The neighborhoods' Ringling Museum adjacency and mid-century architectural character give these waterfront homes a cultural and historical context not found in Sarasota's newer canal communities.
-For buyers who appreciate the combination of architectural heritage, direct Bay access, and north-of-downtown location, this corridor consistently represents strong value relative to Bird Key and the barrier island communities at comparable price points.

 Sarasota Deepwater Canal Homes: Frequently Asked Questions